rcpch/digital-growth-charts-documentation/docs/developer/rcpchgrowth.md

 Note that our cubic interpolation method is subtly different from those in the SciPy and NumPy packages.
 The code using these functions remains and has been commented out.
 We found the library functions to be slower and less precise.

-The L, M and S are then converted to SDS using the ```lms_to_z``` and either returned, or converted to centile using the ```centile``` function and then returned.
+The L, M and S are then converted to SDS using the `lms_to_z` and either returned, or converted to centile using the `centile` function and then returned.

 ##### Reference Selection

 As there are several references, the selection of the correct LMS table is essential before beginning calculation.
-The references are all stored as JSON files in the ```data_tables``` folder.
-There are individual files (```uk_who.py```, ```turner.py``` and ```trisomy_21.py```) which select the correct tables and contain error handling, particularly to return meaningful errors to users.
+The references are all stored as JSON files in the `data_tables` folder.
+There are individual files (`uk_who.py`, `turner.py`, `trisomy_21.py` and `cdc`) which select the correct tables and contain error handling, particularly to return meaningful errors to users.
 For example, weight and head circumference but not length data are available at 23 and 24 weeks gestation.
 Head circumference in girls stops at 17 years but in boys it stops at 18 years.
 To handle all these idiosyncrasies, an individual file for table selection has been created.

 ##### Centile Advice Strings